cockroachdb/docs/v2.0/enable-node-map.md

 {{site.data.alerts.callout_info}}The <b>Node Map</b> won't be displayed until all regions are assigned the corresponding latitudes and longitudes. {{site.data.alerts.end}}

-For the latitudes and longitudes of AWS regions, see [Locations Coordinates for Reference](#location-coordinates-for-reference).
+For the latitudes and longitudes of AWS and Azure regions, see [Locations Coordinates for Reference](#location-coordinates-for-reference).

 ### Step 5.
 View the Node Map